Azure/InnovationEngine/test.md

 # Prerequisites

-You must have the following prerequisites met to complete this tutorial
+Innovation Engine can process prerequisites for documents.
+This code section tests that the pre requisites functionality works in Innovation Engine.
+It will run the following real prerequisites along with a look for and fail to run a fake prerequisite.

 You must have completed [Fuzzy Matching Test](fuzzyMatchTest.md) and you must have completed [Comment Test](CommentTest.md)